mortonjt/jekyll-now/_posts/2020-08-04-move-that-elbo.md

 OK, then where do problems arise?

-The problem arises when you try to obtain a closed form solution for the distribution $$p(z|x)$$, but solving those integrals just becomes too hard.
+The problem arises for pairs of distributions that aren't conjugate (i.e. Bernoulli + Normal, or Dirichilet + Dirichilet) when solve for the posterior distribution, the resulting integral is just too hard to calculate analytically.
 How hard is too hard?
 It is actually [NP-hard](https://www.sciencedirect.com/science/article/abs/pii/000437029390036B) - trying to solve any arbitrary integral can lead to a combinatorial explosion of possibilities.

 OK, so what do we do?